AmbireTech/adex-protocol/components/smart-platform.md

 @TODO homomorphic encryption or some kind of obfuscation of the data in the SDK? how can this be done?

-@TODO validator fees can be paid via the OUTPACE channels themselves
+@TODO validator fees can be paid via the OUTPACE channels themselves; the fees can even by dynamic/ongoing